Myths and realities in the King County budget

 By law, King County must have a balanced budget.
 As with a household, if you lose your job, you still have to pay your mortgage and utility bills.
 You can cut back on discretionary spending, but you still have to pay for necessities.
 Without adequate revenue, the county must balance its budget by reducing expenses.

-King County has been able to adopt balanced budgets that include service cuts while also maintaining its AAA bond rating, which is the highest credit rating by Moody’s, providing the County the lowest financing costs.
+King County has been able to adopt balanced budgets that include service cuts while also maintaining its AAA bond rating, which is the highest credit rating by all three credit agencies--Moody’s, Fitch, and Standard and Poor--providing the County the lowest financing costs.
 Such responsible money management has kept King County solvent during the worst financial crisis in the county’s and our country’s history.

 MYTH: Government should be run like a business.

 If government were run like a business, then it would be able to choose its customers and refuse non-profitable requests.
 It would be able to exclude people who cannot pay for the services they receive, such as indigent defendants, children, and low-income communities.
-Government must serve all county residents equally, no matter how much they cost instead of contribute.
+Government must serve all county residents equally, no matter how much they cost.

 Government must follow laws that don’t apply to private business and make operations more costly.
 Examples are complying with public records requests that consume much staff time and energy, and making proceedings open to the public.
 For instance, two people who serve on a three-member council or committee cannot talk about any public policy issue outside of an official, announced public meeting.
 These practices may not be the cheapest way of doing business, but they are required by law.